 And if she is Amphitrite, then a comparable marble statue, of similar size and manufacture was later found.
-Poseidon, today in the National Museum of Athens, possibly the lost spouse.
-Although it might be related to a famous statue, few people pay attention to this one.
+Poseidon, today in the National Museum of Athens.
+Although it might be by the same workshop or even the same artist that created the Venus de Milo, few people pay attention to this statue.

 The name "Alexandros, son of Menides" resurfaced as winner of a poetry competition.
 A poet certainly can also be a talented sculptor.
 Sadly, the name of the artist who carved the Venus de Milo is probably lost to time.

 For two reasons.
 First, most museum labels for Greek statues state 'Roman copy of a lost Greek original'.
 Genuine Greek statues are so rare that museums have to display Roman copies instead.
 The Romans were so eager to decorate their cities and homes with Greek masterpieces that they ended producing thousands of marble copies.
 But here copy doesn't mean fake, but quality replica.